NeMo Framework End-to-End Workflow Example

 pip3 install nemo_toolkit[nlp] git+https://github.com/NVIDIA/nemo-run megatron-core opencc==1.1.6

-Once dependencies are installed, the data preparation and training scripts can be defined using VS Code.
+Once dependencies are installed, you can define the data preparation and training scripts using VS Code.

 Authenticate with DGX Cloud Lepton

 NeMo Framework on DGX Cloud Lepton leverages the Lepton Python SDK to upload data to the cluster and schedule jobs.
-To use the Python SDK, users need to authenticate with the cluster using the Lepton CLI tool installed in the previous step.
-The authentication credentials can be grabbed from the DGX Cloud Lepton UI and opening the Settings > Tokens page.
+To use the Python SDK, you need to authenticate with the cluster using the Lepton CLI tool installed in the previous step.
+The authentication credentials can be obtained from the DGX Cloud Lepton UI by opening the Settings > Tokens page.
 This will show a command to authenticate with your workspace that will look similar to the following:

 lep login -c xxxxxx:************************